Daita Logo

 bash

-pip install asyncpg # For PostgreSQL support
+pip install 'daita-agents[postgresql]' # PostgreSQL discovery

-pip install aiomysql # For MySQL support
+pip install 'daita-agents[mysql]' # MySQL discovery

-pip install motor # For MongoDB support
+pip install 'daita-agents[mongodb]' # MongoDB discovery

-pip install httpx # For API discovery
+pip install 'daita-agents[opensearch]' # OpenSearch discovery

 #Quick Start